6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire your New Years Resolutions

 To make these reflections actionable, choose one goal from each category and write down specific steps you’ll take to work toward it.
 Revisit your intentions regularly to stay on track and make adjustments as needed.

-This year, don’t just set resolutions-create a vision for the person you want to become.
-With intentional reflection and small, consistent actions, you can make this year one of growth, joy, and fulfilment.
+This year, don’t just set resolutions—create a vision for the person you want to become.
+With intentional reflection and small, consistent actions, you can make this year one of growth, joy, and fulfillment.

 Leave a comment